27If you’re launching an e-commerce store or want to revamp your product descriptions, you’re probably wondering how to do it in an SEO-friendly way.

 In general, it’s a good idea to conduct some keyword research and learn more about how customers in your niche search for the keywords that describe your products.
 To do that, you can use Google Keyword Explorer or a third-party solution like BuzzSumo.

-Different target groups search for the same things in different ways so you’ll probably be choosing between one of several options.
 At that point, it’s also good to understand that Google will recognize that certain words are related to one another.
 Expect Google to equate them and present both options in the search results – no matter what the search term was.

 But to know that for sure, do some sample searches and see what your direct competitors are up to.
 Don’t forget that you might encounter some false positives simply because your niche is very competitive.